peakresponse/peak-ios-transcriptionkit/README.md

 ## Author

-Francis Li, mail@francisli.com
+Francis Li, francis@peakresponse.net

 ## License

-TranscriptionKit is available under the MIT license.
+TranscriptionKit is available under the LGPL license.
 See the LICENSE file for more info.